Ethylene Oxide’s Invaluable Role In Protecting Public Health

 - Surgical telescopes

 - Surgical drills

 - Diagnostic electrode catheters

-In addition to the high level of efficacy that EtO provides, it is highly compatible with a wide variety of medical device materials of construction, enabling medical device companies to manufacture many devices that would not be possible without EtO.
+In addition to the high level of efficacy that EtO provides, it is highly compatible with a wide variety of medical device materials of various construction, enabling medical device companies to manufacture many devices that would not be possible without EtO.
 The high level of performance and effectiveness of medical devices when sterilized by EtO is well understood.
 If EtO could not be used for sterilization of healthcare products, there would certainly be significant, and likely disastrous, adverse public health consequences.
 Elimination of this sterilization technology would introduce the real risks of increased morbidity and mortality.

 Strict government regulation controls EtO use in the U.S. FDA and other global regulators play an important role in ensuring that manufacturers’ sterilization methods are properly validated.
 FDA regulations, guidance and harmonized international standards include provisions that address the use of EtO and other sterilants for medical devices.
 Manufacturers must conduct exhaustive studies to demonstrate that the required sterility assurance levels are achieved by the process and to confirm that exposure to the sterilization process does not adversely affect the device’s performance, safety or effectiveness.